kolecko007/WinstonCleaner/README.md

 prey,predator,95.0,RIGHT_EATS_LEFT
 ```

-In these case coverage ratio for each custom type must be specified in `decross.coverage_ratio` section of
+In these case coverage ratio for each custom type must be specified in `winston.coverage_ratio` section of
  `settings.yml` file:

 ```